bandii/AJProds.MessageLoggerProvider/AJProds.MessageLoggerProvider.Core/readme.md

 ﻿# Purpose
 This project holds the common implementations.
+See the github repo for more!